antistatique/grand/content/styleguide.md

 ## In the Country of the Last Things is a title2

-## *Standardizing perovskite aging measurements is a title2 italic*

 ### The Swiss Team has won the Solar Decathlon competition